pliphd/Actigraphy/README.md

 We developed a software application, ezActi, in the MATLAB<sup>&copy;</sup> platform (R2022a and later versions, The MathWorks Inc., Natick, MA) that implements a number of algorithms for rest-activity rhythms analysis.
 We hope that such an application will ease and facilitate these analyses in a wider community within and beyond the network of sleep and circadian biologists, physiologists, and clinicians.

-The current release represents the second major updates, and thus the software application is formally named "*ezActi2*."
+The current release represents the third major updates, and thus the software application is formally named "*ezActi3*."

+While older versions "*ezActi*" and "*ezActi2*" are still available in the repo, updates have been stopped, and performance is not guaranteed.

+# What's New

+## New in Ver.
+3.0.1017

+- New function featuring the convertion of raw 3-dimensional accelerometer data to activity counts.
+- Consolidated approach for nocturnal and daytime sleep detection.

 # Repo Contents